25 Disaster Recovery Statistics That Prove Every Business Needs a Plan

 Backups are meant to protect organizational data in the event of a disaster, breach, or attack, and they often do.
 However, ransomware gangs are fully aware of the increased reliance on backups, and, in response, they’ve developed attacks that are intended to infiltrate backup systems.
 As detailed in a 2022 Ransomware Trends Report, 97% of modern ransomware attacks attempt to infect not only primary systems but also backup repositories.
 Not all of these attempts are successful, but they highlight the need for a high-quality backup solution that includes ransomware detection technology.

-22) Approximately 25% of businesses never reopen their doors after a disaster
+22) Approximately 25% of businesses which close because of a natural disaster or incident never reopen their doors.

 23) Just over half of organizations have disaster recovery plans